ondrovic/git-cleanup-merged/README.md

 - 🔧 **Node.js Compatibility**: Updated to require Node.js 18+ for ESLint 9.x compatibility
 - 🧪 **CI Updates**: Removed Node.js 16.x from CI matrix (reached end-of-life)
 - 📦 **Dependencies**: Updated to use modern ESLint flat config format
+- 🚦 **Workflow Optimization**: CI now only runs on pull requests and on push to `main`/`master` to avoid duplicate runs for feature branches

 ### v1.2.0